Helping build stronger communities one day at a time

 January 20, 2026

-FortisBC employees replanting garden beds and upgrading the pathway with fresh gravel at Bob Rutludge Park in Surrey B.C.
+FortisBC employees removing invasive plants and upgrading the pathway at Bob Rutledge Park in Surrey.

-From building safe spaces for children to play to ensuring food security for those who need it most, these efforts strengthen neighbourhoods and foster connections that can last well into the future.
-We’re helping to build strong communities through care, collaboration and action.
+We’re supporting the places where we work, live and play.
+From building safe spaces for children to play to creating community spaces for hands-on learning, these efforts strengthen neighbourhoods and foster connections that can last well into the future.

 What we learned

 Community Giving Days bring this spirit to life by uniting local organizations and volunteers to create meaningful change.
-A longstanding FortisBC tradition, we held three incredible Community Giving Days in 2025 where employee volunteers, community partners, friends and families rolled up their sleeves to lend their time and energy to causes that matter.
+A longstanding FortisBC tradition, Community Giving Days is where employee volunteers, community partners, friends and families roll up their sleeves to lend their time and energy to causes that matter.

-Here’s a look back at the amazing work we accomplished together.
+Here’s a look back at some of the amazing work we accomplished together.

 Devyn Makwana (left), Monica Hunter (back right), OH&S business partner, contractor safety, and Ketna Makwana (right), team manager, plant a tree as part of enhancement efforts at Beaver Valley Childcare Centre.